 What is a scleral cover shell?
 How is it different from a regular ocular prosthesis?

 Scleral cover shells are for patients who still have an eye present.
 Most often the eye is smaller than normal and blind.
 The scleral cover shell covers the eye, protecting it and often making it more comfortable.
 It also fills in the excess space left by its diminished size.
-A normal prosthesis is for a socket where the eye has been completely removed.
+A regular ocular prosthesis is for a socket where the eye has been completely removed.